Uyanide/dotfiles/README.md

 ## Wallpaper & Colortheme

 The most suitable primary color (or so-called flavor) will be chosen from the [Catppuccin Mocha](https://catppuccin.com/palette/) palette and applied to various apps automatically after changing wallpaper.
-And also:
+See also:

 - [wallpaper-carousel](https://github.com/Uyanide/Wallpaper_Carousel) to select wallpaper, which implements an Image Carousel with Qt Widgets.
 - [backgrounds collection](https://github.com/Uyanide/backgrounds) for personal use.